In this article, you will learn:

 Approval request cancelled

 The Operator’s experience will not change until a new version is approved and the app transitions from "Published pending approval" to "Published".

-When you are ready to publish a new version of your app, go to the “Versions” tab within the App Builder.
+When you are ready to publish a new version of your app, go to the “Versions” tab within the App Editor.
 Then click “Publish” next to the Development Version.

 Then, add some notes so the Approvers will know what changed.